benschaeffer17/polytope/doc/building_visualizations.md

 *   **Polytope Data**: Functions like `get_24_cell` provide the 4D vertex and edge data for the polytopes.
 *   **Projection**: The `project_4d_to_3d` function projects the 4D data into 3D space that can be rendered.
 *   **Drawing**: The `draw` function in `viz.drawing` handles the actual OpenGL rendering of the points and lines.
+*   **Widgets**: The `widgets` directory contains additional components that can be added to the visualization, such as a frame capture tool.

 ## Steps to Build a Visualization